Be safe in bear habitat

 Sometimes a bear that feels threatened will ‘act’ aggressively to defend against a perceived threat.
 This is often the case with a mother bear with cubs, a bear defending a food source, or a surprise encounter.
 The closer you are to the bear when it becomes aware of you, the more likely it is to react defensively: it may pop its jaws or swat the ground with its front paw while blowing and snorting, and/or it may lunge or “bluff charge” toward you in an attempt to get you to leave.

-In this situation, the bear doesn’t want to fight any more that you do.
+In this situation, the bear doesn’t want to fight any more than you do.
 It is simply trying to communicate that you are too close.
 Try to appear non-threatening by remaining still and calm.
 Ready your bear spray by removing the safety lock.
 Speak in an appeasing voice and back away, increasing your distance from the bear.
 Leave the area immediately.

 Defensive responses that result in physical contact almost always involve grizzly bears surprised at close range, on a carcass or protecting young.
 The very few defensive attacks by black bears have been females protecting cubs (but these are very rare).